langmi/spring-batch-tutorials/hello-world-java/README.md

 The official reference covers the [Spring Batch concepts][spring-batch-domain-concepts] in every detail, but for this tutorial we can start with a more simplified view:

-A Spring Batch program usually consists of a Job, which encapsulates a flow of steps.
+A Spring Batch program usually consists of a Job, which encapsulates a flow of steps, which can be seen as abstract isolated unit of works.
 Here visualized with a sequential example:

 ![Spring Batch Job][spring-batch-concept-job]

-A standard Step reads data, processes it and writes data.
+A standard Step reads data, processes it and writes data, until the data from the reader is exhausted.

 ![Spring Batch Step][spring-batch-concept-step]